mikoweb/webui-boilerplate/README.md

 }
 ```

-Create a file `webui-grunt.json` to define which files are to be copied to the vendor e.g:
+Create a file (optional) `webui-grunt.json` to define which files are to be copied to the vendor e.g:

 ```javascript
 {